Foreigners, Food, and Fun

-New foreign exchange student, Sille Christensen, gives her input on her experience with these foods.
-A fan favorite, Flamin Hot Cheetos, is now also a new favorite for Sille.
-She had never seen or heard of Hot Cheetos prior to living here in El Paso.
+Flamin’ Hot Cheetos is now also a new favorite for Christensen, who had never seen or heard of Hot Cheetos prior to living here in El Paso.

 “I love them, they kind of taste like chips with salsa and I love salsa,” Christensen said.

 Some of Coronado’s most popular lunch places, such as Chick-fil-a and Panda Express, were a huge hit for Christensen as well.
 She ordered the fried nuggets, waffle fries, and Polynesian sauce at Chick-fil-a and ramen from Panda Express.

 Christensen will continue to try new and exciting foods.